-Instrument used for incubation and signalling used to rule out presence of organism differs according to the infrastructure available or used in your laboratory.
-In resource poor settings conventional blood culture bottle and general incubators are used but sophisticated laboratory might have access to Bactec Blood Culture System and some might be using Automated Blood Culture System.
+After certain days, (generally 3-5 days) that instrument will give a signal about the presence of the organism.
+An instrument used for incubation and signaling used to rule out the presence of an organism differs according to the infrastructure available or used in your laboratory.
+In resource-poor settings, conventional blood culture bottles and general incubators are used but sophisticated laboratories might have access to Bactec blood culture system and some might be using an automated blood culture system.

-Just like we human, organisms do have preference over nutrients i.e. some are able to utilize certain compound but others are not.
+If such an instrument signals the presence of an organism laboratory professionals have to sub-culture that sample in an appropriate media.
+Generally, blood agar, chocolate agar and MacConkey agar are used for this purpose.
+Just like we humans, organisms do have preference over nutrients i.e. some are able to utilize certain compounds but others are not.
 Based on this nature, organisms present in your blood preferentially grow in some or all media.

-When these organisms grow in the above mentioned media, they may make the changes in the media where they grow.
+When these organisms grow in the above-mentioned media, they may make the changes in the media where they grow.
 Thus, lab professionals track such changes and the appearance of such organisms to identify them.
-Laboratory professionals use various techniques such as Gram Staining, study of morphological characteristics or Biochemical tests to identify them.
+Laboratory professionals use various techniques such as Gram staining, study of morphological characteristics, or biochemical tests to identify them.
 Thus finally being able to recognize which organism is present in your blood sample.

 Lab also tells which drug to prescribe